-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that the landlord served the tenants with the Notice of Direct Request Proceeding sent by registered mail on December 19, 2012.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that the landlord served the tenants with the Notice of Direct Request Proceeding in person on January 15, 2013.

 Based on the written submission of the landlord, I find that the tenants have been served with the Direct Request Proceeding documents.